glarizza/octopress/source/_posts/2014-10-24-puppet-workflows-4-using-hiera-in-anger.markdown

 the quickest ways to blow up your YAML files in Hiera.
 Here's the order I use when deciding where to put data:

-### Enter the data into the Profile itself
+### WHERE did that data come from?

-Yes, that's exactly what I said - put it in the Profile.
-"BUT GARY!", you should be thinking, "THAT'S EMBEDDING DATA INSIDE YOUR PUPPET CODE!"
-To that I say: "It depends on how you look at the problem and solution."
-The profile is YOUR implementation.
-It describes how YOU define the implementation of a piece of technology in YOUR organization.
+Remember that the profile is YOUR implementation - it describes how YOU define the implementation of a piece of technology in YOUR organization.
 As such, it's less about Puppet code and more about pulling data and passing it TO the Puppet code.
 It's the glue-code that grabs the data and wires it up to the model that uses it.
 How it grabs the data is not really a big deal, so long as it grabs the RIGHT data - right?
 You can choose to hardcode it into the Profile, or use Hiera, or use some other magical data lookup mechanism - we don't really care (so long as the Profile gathers the data and passes it to the correct Puppet class).

+The PROBLEM here is debugging WHERE the data came from.
+As I said previously, Hiera has a level for all bits of data common to your organization, and, obviously, data overridden at a higher level takes precedence over the 'common' level at the bottom.
+With Hiera, unless you run the `hiera` binary in debug mode (-d), you can never be completely sure where the data came from.
+Puppet has no way of dumping out every variable and where it came from (whether Hiera or set directly in the DSL, and, if it WAS Hiera, exactly what level or file it came from).

+It is THIS REASON that causes me to eschew things like data bindings in Puppet.
+Debugging where a value came from can be a real pain in the ass.
+If there were amazing tooling around this, I would 100% support using data bindings and just setting everything inside Hiera and using the include() function, but, alas, that's not been my experience.
+Until then, I will continue to recommend explicit `hiera` calls for visibility into when Hiera is being called and when values are being set inside the DSL.

+### Enter the data into the Profile

+One of the first choices people make is to enter the data (like ntpserver address, java version, or whatever it is) directly into the Profile.
 "BUT GARY!
 IT'S GOING TO MAKE IT HARD TO DEBUG!"
 Not really.
 You're going to have to open the Profile anyway to see what's going on (whether you pull the data from Hiera or hardcode it in the Profile), right?
 And, arguably, the